emyu10/bit-mic/Java Programming/Revision.md

     - An analogy: two brothers working in the same office will be colleagues at office and brothers when they are at home.
 The same thing in different forms when applied in different contexts.
     - Two types of polymorphism in Java;
         1. Method overloading
+            - Having more than one method with the same name (in the same class).
+            - The methods differ by the type or the number of paremeters passed to it.
+            - When polymorphism is applied, the same method is called with different parameters (different contexts).
+            - For example a class might have a ```sum(int a, int b)``` method and another ```sum(double a, double b)``` method.
+            - The user of the class does not have to worry about which method to use with which data type.
+The right method will be chosen based on the parameters supplied.
         2. Method overriding
+            - Method overriding is the concept of overriding the functionality of a parent class in the subclass.
+            - In this case, the method has the same name and the same parameters (types and numbers of parameters alike).
+            - For example there maybe a class for a Database connection written for an MS Access database.
+You find that all methods of that class can be used to work with a MySQL database, and you also find that you only need to change the ```connect()``` method to make it work.
+So you extend the Database class and override the ```connect()``` method and write code that will connect to a MySQL database instead of MS Access.
+            - When polymorphism is applied to the above example, 2 classes with the same methods can be used to work with 2 types of databases.
+No method calls have to be changed when switching to the new type of database.
+    > Note: Polymorphism in Java is not limited to only these two types.
+There are other ways Java utilizes this concept.

 ## Using Existing Classes
 ### String Class